 - Fill a medium pot halfway with water.

 - Add the mixture to a dedicated wide-mouth pint sized mason jar.

 - No need to wash between each use.
 Simply store it in a cool, dry place for the next batch.

 - Gas stoves run hot.
 So set your gas stove no higher than 2.

 - On an electric stove, warm the double boiler on the lowest setting.
 Preparing this recipe on an electric stove will take longer.
 But doing so on the lowest heat setting will help prevent the coconut oil from separating.

 If you live in a warm climate, add 2 tablespoons of kokum butter, which is the hardest butter available.
 It may smell a little waxier, but it helps the mixture to hold its shape in warmer climates.
 When doing this, add 5 more drops of essential oils to overcome the bees waxy smell of the kokum butter.

-* Last of all, keep in mind that certain citrus oils are photosensitizing.
+Additionally, keep in mind that certain citrus oils are photosensitizing.
 So, be sure to not to use different EOs or not apply a citrus-based deodorant if sunbathing or when your underarms will be at risk of burning due to full sun exposure.
-For a list of photosensitizing oil click here.

 Become a Natural Living Guru!
 To enjoy an abundant (healthy) life, we have found that living a life free of harmful chemicals is crucial for physical, mental, emotional and especially spiritual wellbeing.
 However, most people don't know where to start.
 So, to help you on your journey, we have created a 5-Part Video Home Tour that shows you exactly how we have detoxed our home (and life!).
 As part of our Natural Living Family, we want to give you an opportunity to watch it for FREE!
 All you need to do is reserve your spot by clicking HERE.
 We'll see you there!